bbailor/SER225/README.md

 ## Credits
 **Alex Thimineur**: Programmed the base game and made the for the base game.
 (See base game: [https://a-r-t.github.io/SER-225-Game-RPG/])
-**Ben Bailor, Jackson Sennhenn, Ryan Davis, Aurélien Buisine, Dean Acheampong** Added new art, features, and core gameplay mechanics to the base game.
+**Ben Bailor, Jackson Sennhenn, Mitchell Ryan Davis, Aurélien Buisine, Dean Acheampong** Added new art, features, and core gameplay mechanics to the base game.